mathcodes/PythonReplitCodeAndLinks/README.md

-# PythonReplitCodeAndLinks
+# Python Replit Code And Links
 A repo to house some replit projects where I write lots of my python.

-Python Project Links:
+## Python Project Links:

 <table class="tg">
 <thead>